 Shavuot (Hebrew: שבועות) is the festival of weeks (Pentecost) falling on the fiftieth day after the first day of Passover.
 Shavuot celebrates the Israelites receiving the Torah at Mount Sinai.
-It is one of the three "foot festivals", as well as Passover and Succot (Tabernacles), in which the Jewish men used to go by foot to the Holy Temple in Jerusalem, Israel.
+It is one of the three foot festivals, the others being Passover and Succot (Tabernacles), in which the Jewish men used to go by foot to the Holy Temple in Jerusalem, Israel.

 Top Tweets for Shavuot -

 In the News and Trending for ShavuotUpdated Between Shavuot and Pentecost - TheTorah.com